Taylor Hunt, Level 2 Authorized Teacher

-Taylor Hunt (RYT 500) is a devoted student of Ashtanga.
-He makes yearly trips to Mysore, India to further his studies at the K. Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) under the guidance of his teacher, R. Sharath Jois.
-In 2013, after several extended trips, Taylor was granted Level 2 Authorization to teach from KPJAYI and has had the honor of assisting in the shala in India on two occasions.
-Taylor is dedicated to sharing the healing practice with others.
-Seeking to preserve the traditional method, Taylor teaches daily Mysore classes at Ashtanga Yoga Columbus and offers workshops around the country.
-He continues to inspire others through his story of transformation and accessible approach to the practice.
+Taylor Hunt is a devoted practitioner and teacher of Ashtanga yoga.
+He makes yearly trips to Mysore, India to further his studies under the guidance of his teacher, Sharath Jois.
+In 2013, Taylor was granted Level 2 Authorization to teach and has had the honor of assisting in the shala on several occasions.
+Taylor is dedicated to sharing the healing practice with others and providing a community where practitioners can find support in their practice and daily lives.
+Seeking to preserve the traditional method, Taylor teaches daily Mysore classes at Ashtanga Yoga Columbus and offers workshops around the world.
+He is also the author of A Way From Darkness and director of the Trini Foundation, a non-profit organization dedicated to sharing the life-changing practice of Ashtanga with those suffering from addiction.
+He continues to inspire others through his story of personal transformation and accessible approach to the practice.

 Jessica Hunt, Level 1 Authorized teacher

 Jessica is co-owner of Ashtanga Yoga Columbus, director of the Trini Foundation, and a Level 1 Authorized Ashtanga teacher.
-She makes yearly trips to study with her teacher Sharath Jois at the K. Pattabhi Jois Ashtanga Yoga Institute in Mysore, India.
+She makes yearly trips to study with her teacher Sharath Jois in Mysore, India.
 She is honored to have his blessing to teach the healing practice that has changed her life.
 Jessica has a unique approach to teaching informed by her Ayurvedic studies as well as having practiced through injury and the birth of two children.
 She enjoys working with beginners, helping other moms navigate the practice, and bringing Ashtanga yoga into underserved communities.

 Dawn is a Level 2 authorized teacher and writer who holds a Ph.D. in education.
 She began a daily Ashtanga practice after experiencing an immediate connection to the depth and richness of the system.
-Dawn knew she needed to travel to India and learn from her teacher, R. Sharath Jois at the K Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) in Mysore.
+Dawn knew she needed to travel to India and learn from her teacher, R. Sharath Jois in Mysore.
 As soon as she arrived, she felt like she was home.
-Dawn continues to make yearly trips to study at KPJAYI and has had the honor of assisting in the shala.
+Dawn continues to make yearly trips to study at the Sharath Yoga Centre and has had the honor of assisting in the shala.
 At Ashtanga Yoga Columbus, Dawn is grateful for the opportunity to learn from Taylor Hunt each day.
 She loves being a part of such a supportive and inclusive community, and she strives to make everyone feels as welcome as she felt the first time she walked through the door of the Mysore room.
 Dawn believes that the practice truly is accessible to all, regardless of background, age, body type, and physical fitness.

-Jesse began her yoga journey five years ago while taking her first class to help with the stresses of finishing a Masters in Occupational Therapy.
-After several years of trying different styles, she found her way to the Mysore style of Ashtanga yoga and her teacher, Taylor Hunt.
-After traveling to Trondheim, Norway to complete her 200hr teacher training in Ashtanga and Hatha yoga with Laurel Hodory, she has continued her weekly Ashtanga practice for the last year.
-Jesse believes that living yoga daily through meditation, breath work, and her Ashtanga asana practice has changed the way she handles the stress and personal challenges she faced in the past.
-Jesse is extremely honored to be assisting in the Mysore room, to learn from her teacher, and work with the students at AYC.
+Jesse began her yoga journey in 2010 while finishing a Masters degree in Occupational Therapy.
+After several years of trying various styles of yoga, she found her way to the practice of Ashtanga and her teacher, Taylor Hunt.
+Since traveling to Trondheim, Norway in 2014 to complete her 200hr teacher training with Laurel Hodory, she continues to learn, grow and explore the many benefits that yoga has to offer.
+Jesse believes this practice has the ability to improve body awareness and increase our overall health.
+Ashtanga has changed the way she handles anxiety, stress and personal challenges she has faced in the past.
+She is extremely honored to be teaching on Saturday mornings at AYC.